White Sox vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- Based on this matchup's moneyline, the White Sox's implied win probability is 54.5%.
+- Sportsbooks have implied with the moneyline set for this matchup that the White Sox have a 51.2% chance of pulling out a win.

-- Chicago has combined with opponents to hit the over on the total 67 times this season for a 67-73-8 record against the over/under.
+- So far this season, Chicago and its opponents have hit the over in 67 of its 149 games with a total.

-- The White Sox have collected an 8-6-0 record against the spread this season.
+- The White Sox are 8-6-0 against the spread in their 14 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!